 With the likes of Rodgers and Hammerstein, Lerner and Loewe, Cole Porter, Irving Berlin, Leonard Bernstein, George and Ira Gershwin, Kander and Ebb, and Stephen Sondheim among its musical luminaries, the United States is both the birthplace and the biggest exporter of contemporary musical theatre.
 The hub of American commercial theatre, Broadway is one of the world’s central theatrical districts.

 The highest number of male solo artists in the country are Billy Joel, Garth Brooks, Michael Jackson, and Elvis Presley.
-The Eagles, Aerosmith, Metallica, and Van Halen are the bands with the most records sold.
+The bands with most records were selling are Van Halen, The Eagles, Aerosmith, and Metallica.
 20th-century female musicians like Whitney Houston and Madonna gained international fame.

 The United States has a diversified regional architecture influenced by several outside factors.
 Thus, American architecture is eclectic.
 English and Greco-Roman architecture has historically influenced American architecture.
 The core idea of city American Skyscrapers from the 20th century are examples of architecture as modernism.
 Domestic and residential architecture varies depending on local preferences and environment, with rural and suburban American architecture often being more conventional.